Explainer: How bad is the hack that targeted US agencies?

 WAS MY WORKPLACE AFFECTED?

 Neither SolarWinds nor U.S. cybersecurity authorities have publicly identified which organizations were breached.
 Just because a company or agency uses SolarWinds as a vendor doesn’t necessarily mean they were vulnerable to the hacking.
-The malware that opened remote-access backdoors was injected into Solarwinds’ Orion product updates released between March and June, but not every customer installed them.
+The malware that opened remote-access backdoors was injected into SolarWinds’ Orion product updates released between March and June, but not every customer installed them.

 The hackers would have also had to want to target the organization.

-Unlike the NotPetya malware blamed on Russia several years ago that caused more than $10 billion in damage globally, any actual infiltration of an infected organization required “meticulous planning and manual interaction,” according to FireEye.
+The so-called supply-chain method used to distribute the malware via SolarWinds’ software recalled the technique Russian military hackers used in 2016 to infect companies that do business in Ukraine with the hard drive-wiping NotPetya virus — the most damaging cyberattack to date.
+In that case, the hackers inserted a self-propagating worm into a tax preparation software company’s updates to infect its customers.
+In this case, any actual infiltration of an infected organization required “meticulous planning and manual interaction,” according to FireEye.

 WHO IS RESPONSIBLE?